Eva Marree Kullander Smith: The case

-Eva Marree Kullander Smith also known by her work name of Petite Jasmine, became an activist after experiencing discrimination from social services and society at large in relation to her work as a sex worker.
+Eva Marree Kullander Smith, also known by her work name of Petite Jasmine, became an activist after experiencing discrimination from social services and society at large in relation to her work as a sex worker.

 She had met just a handful of clients when she told her cousin about her new job, but the cousin informed social services as well as the abusive ex-partner of Kullander Smith.
 Days later, social services came to the apartment of Kullander Smith and announced that the children were being removed.
 A witness testified to the children crying as they were taken from their mother and they were later placed with their father who began to pursue custody after learning that Kullander Smith had done sex work.
-During court, the father of the children openly bragged about the fact he was friends with social services employees involved in handling the case.
-The court hearings ended up focused on whether Kullander Smith was still selling sex and speculations about how her ex-partner felt about this and what this might mean in regards to suitability for custody rights.
+During court hearings, the father of the children openly bragged about the fact he was friends with social services employees involved in handling the case.

+The court hearings focused on whether Kullander Smith was still engaging in sex work, speculations about how her ex-partner felt about this, and what this might mean in regards to suitability for custody rights.
 According to some witnesses, the actual reality of the situation in terms of the impacts selling sexual services might or might not have were not meaningfully considered or even given an opportunity to be considered.
 To make matters worse, the court spent little to no time considering the gravity of the charges against the father of the children, or the fact that Kullander Smith had never actually been found to have put the children at risk or harmed them.
-The only allegations that were made against Kullander Smith were from her abusive ex-partner (the father) and even those accusations were dropped by the time the last court hearing occurred.
+The only allegations that were made against Kullander Smith were from her abusive ex-partner (the father), and even those accusations were dropped by the time the last court hearing occurred.